-A recent systematic review on lung function after COVID-19 reports 39, 15, and 7% prevalence for altered DLCO, restrictive pattern, and obstructive pattern, respectively.
-As an original result, our individuals with COVID-19 and with exercise-induced desaturation showed DLCO values approximately half of predicted, similar to individuals with ILD or with COPD and exercise-induced desaturation.
-What may be the cause of the low $D{LCO}$ reported in our and other studies, in these individuals?
+A recent systematic review on lung function after COVID-19 reports 39, 15, and 7% prevalence for altered D{LCO}, restrictive pattern, and obstructive pattern, respectively.33 As an original result, our individuals with COVID-19 and with exercise-induced desaturation showed D{LCO} values approximately half of predicted, similar to individuals with ILD or with COPD and exercise-induced desaturation.
+What may be the cause of the low D{LCO} reported in our and other studies, in these individuals?
 Our data cannot give an explanation.
-However, recent histopathologic studies34-36 with lung crvobiopsies show almost pristine alveoli, enlarged and/or hyperplasic alveolar capillaries, along with dilatation of the post-capillary pulmonary venules.
-Besides other factors, the reported findings, therefore, could be explained by a reduction in the normal ventilation/perfusion ratio due to blood overflow around well-ventilated alveoli.34-36

-Despite shorter walked distances with the 6MWT, the subjects with COVID-19 in our study showed higher heart rate peak % of predicted; therefore, any cardiac influence on our results cannot be excluded but need to be specifically evaluated.
-It was reported that subclinical myocardial dysfunction as assessed by the left-ventricular global longitudinal strain is frequent, occurring in 80% of individuals hospitalized with COVID-19, whereas prevalent left-ventricular function parameters such as reduced ejection fraction and wall motion abnormalities were less frequent findings.
-A cardiopulmonary exercise test would have added information in this regard.
+However, recent histopathologic studies34-36 with lung cryobiopsies show almost pristine alveoli, enlarged and/or hyperplasic alveolar capillaries, along with dilatation of the post-capillary pulmonary venules.
+Besides other factors, the reported findings, therefore, could be explained by a reduction in the normal ventilation/perfusion ratio due to blood overflow around well-ventilated alveoli,34-36 on our results cannot be excluded but need to be specifically evaluated.
+It was reported that subclinical myocardial dysfunction as assessed by the left-ventricular global longitudinal strain is frequent, occurring in 80% of individuals hospitalized with COVID-19, whereas prevalent left-ventricular function parameters such as reduced ejection fraction and wall motion abnormalities were less frequent findings.37 A cardiopulmonary exercise test would have added information in this regard.
 Likewise, we could not exclude any dysfunction of peripheral muscles because, in this study, we did not assess any direct muscle function.
-However, in a previous study, we found a high prevalence of impairment in peripheral muscle strength (including the quadriceps) in hospitalized individuals recovering from COVID-19 pneumonia without any previous locomotor disability.
+However, in a previous study, we found a high prevalence of impairment in peripheral muscle strength (including the quadriceps) in hospitalized individuals recovering from COVID-19 pneumonia without any previous locomotor disability.4